-This Management Discussion & Analysis ("MD&A") for Balmoral Resources Ltd. (the "Company" or "Balmoral") for the six months ended June 30, 2018 has been prepared by management in accordance with the requirements of National Instrument 51-102 as of August 7, 2018, and compares its financial results for the six months ended June 30, 2017 to the comparative period of the previous year.
-This MD&A provides a detailed analysis of the business of Balmoral and should be read in conjunction with the Company's unaudited condensed interim financial statements and the accompanying notes for the six months ended June 30, 2018 and 2017 and audited financial statements and the accompanying notes for the years ended December 31, 2017 and 2016 as filed on the SEDAR website at (www.sedar.com).
+This Management Discussion & Analysis ("MD&A") for Balmoral Resources Ltd. (the "Company" or "Balmoral") for the nine months ended September 30, 2019 has been prepared by management in accordance with the requirements of National Instrument 51-102 as of November 13, 2019, and compares its financial results for the nine months ended September 30, 2019 to the comparative period of the previous year.
+This MD&A provides a detailed analysis of the business of Balmoral and should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and the accompanying notes for the nine months ended September 30, 2019 and 2018 as filed on the SEDAR website at (www.sedar.com).
 The Company's reporting currency is the Canadian dollar and all monetary amounts in this MD&A are expressed in Canadian dollars unless otherwise stated.
 The Company reports its financial position, results of operations and cash flows in accordance with International Financial Reporting Standards.